MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     ![xcode edit scheme release](walkthrough-images/xcode-edit-scheme-release.png)

 1. At this point, the Framework is ready to be created.
 Build the framework for both simulator and device architectures and then combine the outputs as a single binary framework bundle (`.xcframework`).
-Identify installed SDK versions in order to build archives using the **xcodebuild** tool:
+Execute the build with the following commands:

     ```bash
-    xcodebuild -showsdks
-    ```

-    The output will be similar to the following:

-    ```bash
-    iOS SDKs:
-	    iOS 16.4                     -sdk iphoneos16.4

-    iOS Additional SDKs:
-	    Asset Runtime SDK for macOS hosts targeting iOS 16.4	-sdk assetruntime.host.macosx.target.iphoneos16.4

-    iOS Simulator SDKs:
-	    Simulator - iOS 16.4         -sdk iphonesimulator16.4

-    macOS SDKs:
-	    macOS 13.3                   -sdk macosx13.3
-	    macOS 13.3                   -sdk macosx13.3

-    tvOS SDKs:
-	    tvOS 16.4                    -sdk appletvos16.4

-    tvOS Additional SDKs:
-	    Asset Runtime SDK for macOS hosts targeting tvOS 16.4	-sdk assetruntime.host.macosx.target.appletvos16.4

-    tvOS Simulator SDKs:
-	    Simulator - tvOS 16.4        -sdk appletvsimulator16.4

-    watchOS SDKs:
-	    watchOS 9.4                  -sdk watchos9.4
-    ```

-    Pick a desired iOS SDK and iOS Simulator SDK version, in this case version 16.4, and execute the build with the following commands:

-    ```bash
     xcodebuild -project "Swift/SwiftFrameworkProxy/SwiftFrameworkProxy.xcodeproj" archive \
       -sdk iphonesimulator16.4 \
       -scheme "SwiftFrameworkProxy" \
       -configuration Release \
-      -archivePath "archives/SwiftFrameworkProxy-simulator.xcarchive" \
+      -archivePath "build/SwiftFrameworkProxy-simulator.xcarchive" \
       -destination "generic/platform=iOS Simulator" \
       ENABLE_BITCODE=NO \
       SKIP_INSTALL=NO \